reusahn/Unity-Unreal-Interaction-Research/04_Interactive_VR_Experience/Graffiti_Freedom/README.md

 **Graffiti Freedom** is an experimental **VR experience** that lets players freely spray graffiti inside a virtual subway station—
 reclaiming urban public space **without violating real-world laws**.

-The project combines **street art** with **immersive technology**, transforming a constrained urban site into a canvas of self-expression.
+The project merges **street art aesthetics** with **immersive technology**, turning an underground environment into a canvas for rebellion and personal expression.
-Within this digital environment, participants confront the boundaries between **legality and creativity**, using virtual spray cans to paint messages of resistance, identity, and hope across the station walls.
+Inside the simulation, players use a **virtual spray can** to paint their thoughts and identities across the walls,
+challenging the boundaries between **legality and creativity** in both real and digital worlds.

 ---